avera1988/Genome_Assembly_lecture/README.md

 ## Here you will find the info, code and presentations of Genome assembly lecture.

-* This is the version 2 of this document.
-It was done to CBG-IPN Nov 2019.

 ### The protocols of this lecture are in [Doc](https://github.com/avera1988/Genome_Assembly_lecture/tree/master/Doc) section